MojtabaHs/iPhoneNumberField/README.md

 ## Usage
 <b>iPhoneNumberField is FREE and open-source for individuals, and will remain that way forever.</b>

 iPhoneNumberField is distributed under a GNU GPL open-source license.
-[See the licence](./LICENSE)

 Commercial friends, please note, this license is <b><a href="https://en.wikipedia.org/wiki/GNU_General_Public_License#Legal_barrier_to_app_stores">incompatible with many commercial applications</a></b>.
 If your app is distributed for commercial use, it could violate this open-source license even if "the app is free in the App Store."